 Chemotherapy is the use of drugs to kill cancer cells, usually by stopping the ability of the cells to grow and divide.
-It is usually given into a vein using a needle (intravenously) or via a pill or capsule (orally).
-Chemotherapy is often part of the treatment plan for exocrine tumors, the most common type of pancreatic cancer:
+It is often part of the treatment plan for exocrine tumors, the most common type of pancreatic cancer:

-- Neoadjuvant treatment is when chemotherapy is given before surgery to try to shrink the tumor. - Adjuvant treatment is the use of chemotherapy after surgery, to try to kill any residual cancer cells not destroyed by the surgery. - Chemoradiation is when chemotherapy is given along with radiation; it can increase the effectiveness of the radiation, but can lead to increased side effects.
+- Neoadjuvant treatment is when chemotherapy is given before surgery to try to shrink the tumor. - Adjuvant treatment is the use of chemotherapy after surgery, to try to kill any residual cancer cells not destroyed by the surgery. - Chemoradiation is when chemotherapy is given along with radiation.
+It can increase the effectiveness of the radiation, but can lead to increased side effects.